238alexg/322/README.txt

 	- inventory.html - The page wherein inventory queries are loaded and presented.
 	- transit.html - The page wherein transit queries are loaded and presented.
 	- logout.html - A very simple logout page with a button to log back in.
+	- restMenu.html - A page describing/posting to all the RESTful API stubs in the application

 322/sql
 - This directory holds some tools for configuring the LOST database and migrating legacy OSNAP data.